Debi Prasad Pal

 Debi Prasad Pal (1 November 1927 – 14 May 2021) was a Senior Advocate practicing in the Supreme Court of India and High Courts of India.
-He was a former Minister of State for Finance, a former Judge of Calcutta High Court and a three-time former Member of Parliament (MP) in Lok Sabha.
+He was a former Minister of State for Finance, a former Judge of Calcutta High Court and a three-time Member of Parliament (MP) in Lok Sabha.

 Early life and education

 Debi Prasad Pal was born in 1927 in Kolkata.
 His father was noted scholar and educationist Aswini Kumar Pal and mother was Sarala Bala Pal.
 He did his bachelor's studies in Presidency College and got his M.A. degree from Calcutta University.
 He was awarded the prestigious Doctor of Letters (D.Litt.) degree soon after that for his outstanding contribution to English literature.
 He got his Doctor of Laws (LL.D.) degree in 1961 for his seminal work.
 He stood first throughout his academic career.
 He is the son-in-law of Justice Radhabinod Pal, who was an International Judge.